WuJune/WuJune/README.md

 * currently learning some Golang, Cpp, Python, Vue.

 <!-- * looking to collaborate on distributed storage or database. -->
-* intersted at and intended to learn distributed storage or database.
+* intersted at and intended to learn distributed storage/database.